-- Staff instructs the child to do the best they can to clean themselves, change their clothes, and put soiled clothes into the bag.
-Staff should put on gloves if they need to assist with getting clothing into the bag. - · Child should wash their hands thoroughly as should staff if they touched any soiled materials - Inform parents of the accident at pick-up and record the incident in the medical/behavior log
+- Staff should ask child if they have extra clothes in their backpack or if they need to borrow clothes - Staff takes child to bathroom using regular bathroom procedures - Staff provides child with the extra clothes and a bag to put soiled clothes into - Staff instructs the child to do the best they can to clean themselves, change their clothes, and put soiled clothes into the bag.
+Staff should put on gloves if they need to assist with getting clothing into the bag. - Child should wash their hands thoroughly as should staff if they touched any soiled materials - · Inform parents of the accident at pick-up and record the incident in the medical/behavior log